mnassrib/installing-hadoop-cluster/README.md

 The next tutorial will explain [how to install Spark on Hadoop Yarn Multi-Node Cluster][nexttuto].

 [nexttuto]: https://github.com/mnassrib/installing-spark-on-hadoop-yarn-cluster

-> # Install and Configure Hadoop with NameNode & DataNode on Single Node
+> # Install and configure Hadoop with NameNode & DataNode on single node

 ## 1- Prepare Linux